bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

 ```
 x <- as.vector(D) # convert D as vector
-y <- as.vector(as.dist(cophenetic(tre2))) # caluclate cophentic distance from tre2 and convert it to vector.
+y <- as.vector(as.dist(cophenetic(treeNJ))) # caluclate cophentic distance from treeNJ and convert it to vector.
 Cophenetic function computes distances between the tips of the trees
 plot(x, y, xlab="original pairwise distances", ylab="pairwise distances on the tree", main="Is UPGMA appropriate?", pch=20, col="red", cex=3)
 abline(lm(y~x), col="red")
 cor(x,y)^2